adamduncan/eleventy-plugin-i18n/README.md

 }
 ```

-👀 `eleventy-plugin-i18n` will warn you in the Node console when the intended translation or fallback values can't be found for a given language based on your `translations`.
+👀 `eleventy-plugin-i18n` will warn you in the Node console when the intended translation or fallback values can't be found for a given language based on your `translations` data.

 ## Usage